cgwire/kitsu/README.md

 # Kitsu, CG Production Manager

-Kitsu is a web tool to improve validation tracking in CG production.
+Kitsu is a web tool to improve validation tracking in CG productions.
 By offering a clean UI and a shared database, it allows you to communicate efficiently with all the shareholders of the production: graphic designers, TDs, supervisors and clients.